 Galindo might failed in attracting the attention of the government, but he certainly succeded in capturing the imagination of John Lloyd Stephens, an American diplomat, adventurer, and writer of travel books.
 Inspired by Galindo's report, Stephens decided to organize an expedition to southern Mexico and Central America.
 Using his connections, he managed to secure the post of Ambassador of the United States to the Central American Federation and even got the the American government to fund his expedition, which set off in 1838.

 Stephens saw the value of Copán both as an archeological site and a potential tourist attraction.
 So he bought the place.
-He purchased the land were the ruins of the Maya city stood from one of the local farmers for only $50.00.
-This was probably considered a good deal by the farmer, as the local people and the Catholic priests considered the area to be a "bad place", filled with "strange stones" and "pagan idols".
+According to the generally accepted story, he purchased the land were the ruins of the Maya city stood from the owner - one of the local farmers - for only $50.00!
+This was probably a good deal for the farmer, as the local people and the Catholic priests considered the area to be a "bad place", filled with "strange stones" and "pagan idols".

 In 1841 Stephens and Catherwood published a book titled "Incidents of Travel in Central America, Chiapas and Yucatan", in which they described their travels through the region.
 Illustrated with engravings based on Catherwood's exquisite paintings, the book was a publishing success and made both men famous.
 More importantly, it was the most detailed description of the remains of the Maya culture ever to be published until then and the first one to be distributed internationally.
 It introduced the Maya culture to the world and sparked enough interest to launch a series of archaelogical expeditions.